 So, If a belief is simply a thought we tell ourselves over and over again until we believe it to be true, it stands to reason therefore that with practice over time we can also ‘unlearn’ these negative beliefs and begin to change them if we know they are not serving us.

-Well, there are simple techniques we can use, many of which only take up a few minutes of our busy day, yet by applying them they have the power to change our lives.
+There are simple techniques we can use, many of which only take up a few minutes of our busy day, yet by applying them they have the power to change our lives.

 Because the negative thoughts and beliefs we hold about ourselves can often lead to worry, anxiety, and self-condemnation, these can have an impact on our whole lives; our relationships, careers, and most importantly our own self-esteem.